AdamGardelov/FileContentCounter/readme.md

 Example: If the argument is "testfile.txt," the program will count how many times the string "testfile" appears in the file.

-The program utilizes a FileService to handle the occurrence counting.
+The program utilizes a TextDocument class to handle the occurrence counting.
-The service has a method called CountWordOccurrencesInFile that reads the file and iterates over all lines in the file, for each line it checks for the word.
+The class has a method called CountWordOccurrencesInFile that reads the file and iterates over all lines in the file, for each line it checks for the word.
 This seems like a better option than File.ReadAllText if the files are very big.

 # FileContentCounter.Tests